pankaj-chauhan/CampuX-MLops-PankajChauhan/README.md

 # CampuX-Mlops-PankajChauhan
-First repository for learning MLOps
+First repository for learning MLOps in Github.

+First edit at local in VS Code.